BirthdayResearch/jellyfishsdk/ocean/README.md

 were extensions of the jellyfish project.
 The separated projects allowed us to move quickly initially but proves to be a bottleneck when it comes to development.

-By including Ocean API development with jellyfish, it creates better synergy of DeFiChain open source development across concerns.
+By including Ocean API development with jellyfish, it creates a better synergy of DeFiChain open source development across concerns.
 Singular versioning, source of truth, documentation of entirety of defichain via [jellyfish.defichain.com](https://jellyfish.defichain.com).

 ## Packages